nchaigne/dhcperfcli/README.md

 ## Statistics

+### End report

-During its execution, dhcperfcli collects a set of DHCP related metrics, which it will display before exiting.
+During its execution, dhcperfcli collects a set of DHCP related metrics, which it will display at the end before exiting.

 For example:
 ```